 So, what makes it different from a term many use often, 'gamification'?
 Dr. Plummer explains, “What we found is, unfortunately, the term gamification has sort of become an umbrella term to refer to any environment that's been redesigned to look or feel like a video game, independent of what the underlying goal might be.
 So we want to distinguish between things like simply calling assignments quests, or giving students an achievement badge for just completing required assignments, things that don't really change the actual learning environment, stuff that's more surface level, so to speak, we want to distinguish between that and gameful course design or the more fundamental transformation of courses around these three pillars.”

-What does gameful learning look like in practice?
+What does gameful learning look like in practice with a virtual class?

 Dr. LaVaque-Manty shares a brief overview of how he structures his gameful classes with what he calls an “additive motivational structure.”
 Students in his classes start out with 0 points and then accumulate points throughout the semester, instead of starting at 100% and gradually losing percentage points with each assignment.
 The idea behind this setup is that anything students do in his class they learn and earn something.
 It may not go as well as the student had hoped, but they still come away from the task learning something.
 This is what Dr. LaVaque-Manty calls “safe failures,” which he explains give students the ability to take risks.
 You’re never going to make that really difficult goal Dr. Plummer talks about if you don’t miss quite a few times first, right?
 The students in his class are given multiple options to reach their goal grade instead of the typical singular path.
 He explains, “So when you talk to video gamers, ... if they complain about a game, they say that game sucked, because it was totally linear.
 And if you think of a conventional course, those are very linear.
 I teach material where I have the luxury of having lots of different ways of getting to my learning goals, which are never exactly specific kinds of competence or information mastery, but ways of thinking, so it's easy for me to develop multiple paths to achievement.”